Benawi/React-Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

--  Add the reducers and actions in redux for adding and removing the books👌
 -  Use the API for posting and fetching the books🚀
 -  Add some animations style for the project💯
 <p align="right">(<a href="#readme-top">back to top</a>)</p>